sdurighello/taogate-meanjs-app/README.md

 Mongoose-multitenant is then configured to separate collections using the `tenantId` and allow access only to users belonging to that tenant.

 ```javascript
 var Portfolio = mongoose.mtModel(user.tenantId + '.' + 'Portfolio');
 ```

-In future, the tenantId should be hashed properly and not saved in the clear (e.g using bcrypt and salt).
+In future, the tenantId should be improved with several refactorings, including hashing (e.g using bcrypt and salt).

 ####Asynchronous programming with Async